Did you know that 61% of searchers are very likely to contact a business if they have a mobile-friendly website?

 That, along with the fact that over half of all internet traffic is occurring on mobile, are reasons enough why your business should consider going mobile-first.

-In this article, we discuss the benefits of mobile-first design and five best practices for making your website perfectly compatible with any smartphone device.
+In this article, we discuss the benefits of mobile-first design and five good web design principles for making your website perfectly compatible with any smartphone device.

 What Is Mobile-First Design And Why Is It Important?